jstraney/jasper/README.md

 ## Synopsis

 Jasper arcade is an arcade game framework for the web!
 It strives to be intuitive and modular.
-Jasper a framework that:
+Jasper's a framework that:

 <ul>
   <li> Is a client side game solution for modern browsers</li>